canonical/certification-docs/Policy_Guide.rst

 HDD, SSD, NVMe
 ``````````````
 For HDDs and SSDs, only one of each supported interface type needs to be
 tested.
-Yous hould use the largest HDD or SDD of each type where possible.
+Yous hould use the largest HDD or SSD of each type where possible.

 ALL NVMe models must be tested.